Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 # What is Availability zone (AZ)?
 Each Region has multiple, Isolated locations known as availability zone (AZ).
 1. A physically separate data center
-2. AZ Has its own power, cooling, and networking
+2. AZ has its own power, cooling, and networking
 3. Designed for high availability and fault tolerance If one AZ fails, others continue working.